Atle Selberg

 Atle Selberg (14 June 1917 – 6 August 2007) was a Norwegian mathematician known for his work in analytic number theory and the theory of automorphic forms, and in particular for bringing them into relation with spectral theory.
 He was awarded the Fields Medal in 1950 and an honorary Abel Prize in 2002.

 Early years

 Selberg was born in Langesund, Norway, the son of teacher Anna Kristina Selberg and mathematician Ole Michael Ludvigsen Selberg.
 Two of his three brothers, Sigmund and Henrik, were also mathematicians.
 His other brother, Arne, was a professor of engineering.

-While he was still at school he was influenced by the work of Srinivasa Ramanujan and he found an exact analytical formula for the partition function as suggested by the works of Ramanujan; however, this result was first published by Hans Rademacher.
+While he was still at school, he was influenced by the work of Srinivasa Ramanujan and he found an exact analytical formula for the partition function as suggested by the works of Ramanujan; however, this result was first published by Hans Rademacher.

-He studied at the University of Oslo and completed his PhD in 1943.
+He studied at the University of Oslo and completed his doctorate in 1943.

 World War II

 During World War II, Selberg worked in isolation due to the German occupation of Norway.
 After the war, his accomplishments became known, including a proof that a positive proportion of the zeros of the Riemann zeta function lie on the line $\Re(s)=\tfrac{1}{2}$.

 During the war, he fought against the German invasion of Norway, and was imprisoned several times.